appsmithorg/appsmith-docs/website/docs/reference/datasources/querying-mongodb/README.md

   <dd><i>Options:</i>
     <ul>
      <li><b>Direct Connection:</b> Enables you to connect to a single MongoDB instance</li>
      <li><b>Replicate Set:</b> Enables you to connect to a group of connected instances that store the same set of data.
 This configuration provides data redundancy and high data availability.
-To connect to a replica set deployment, you must specify the hostname and port numbers of each instance.</li>
+To connect to a replica set deployment, you must specify each instance's hostname and port numbers.</li>
     </ul>
   </dd>

   <dt><b>Host Address</b></dt>
-  <dd>Specifies the IP address or domain name of the server where MongoDB is running.
+  <dd>Specifies the server's IP address or domain name where MongoDB is running.
 If you want to connect to a local MongoDB database, see  <a href="/advanced-concepts/more/how-to-work-with-local-apis-on-appsmith"><b>Connect Local Database</b></a> for directions on configuring the connection parameters.
   </dd><br />

   <dt><b>Port</b></dt>